 Secure your web-based email

-If you use a web-based email service like Gmail, Outlook.com, Yahoo, or others via your browser, you must make sure that it uses an httpS connection and that it keeps on using that httpS connection throughout your email session.
+If you use a web-based email service like Gmail, Outlook.com, Yahoo, or others via your browser, you must make sure it uses an httpS connection and that it keeps on using that httpS connection throughout your email session.

 Accessing email using a plain http connection might well be the source of many open Wi-Fi-related hacks.
 I expect that people simply log in to their web-based email service without thinking about security; as a result, their username and password are visible to any hackers in range who care to look.

 Be careful.
-Some services will use https only for your login, which is insufficient, as your email conversations thereafter could be viewed by others.
+Some services use https only for your login, which is insufficient, as your email conversations thereafter could be viewed by others.
 Other services may “fall out” of https, reverting to unsecure http without warning.

 Secure all your other online accounts